macmribo/RICE/README.md

 # RICE
-This is a repo that runs the RELOG sorftware with PV_ICE outputs
+This is a repo that runs the RELOG sorftware with PV_ICE outputs.
+---

-# RELOG and HPC User Guide
+## RELOG and HPC User Guide

 **Assumption:** You have an NREL HPC account and you are entering from VS Code .

 Let’s start!

-## STEP 1: (Optional) Setup vscode with Eagle.
+### STEP 1: (Optional) Setup vscode with Eagle.

 Install the Remote – SSH extension
 Setup the ssh configuration file: F1 + Remote-SSH: Connect to Host + Add new SSH Host + ssh <username>@eagle.hpc.nrel.gov Enter password
 TODO: how to setup vscode so it stops asking for password, it is something with the ssh config and keys.

-## STEP 2: Load conda and create a new environment.
+### STEP 2: Load conda and create a new environment.

 ```
 cd /projects/pvsoiling # Navigate to your project folder.